-inequalities with \leq or \geq can occur in addition to equalities, maximization can be used instead of minimization, and some of the variables can be unrestricted (do not have bounds).
+inequalities with $\leq$ or $\geq$ can occur in addition to equalities (=), maximization can be used instead of minimization, and some of the variables can be unrestricted (do not have bounds).

-- A general LP can be transform to an equivalent simpler form, for instance, to a canonical or standard form (introduced below). - Two forms are equivalent if they have the same set of optimal solutions or are both infeasible or both unbounded.
+- A general LP can be transformed to an equivalent (w.r.t. the set of original variables) but simpler form, for instance, to a canonical or standard form (introduced below). - Two forms are equivalent (w.r.t. a set of variables) if they have the same set of optimal solutions (w.r.t. the set of variables) or are both infeasible or both unbounded.